ADVAYA1/Todo-Manager/README.md

 ---

-# 📝 Task Manager - MERN Stack
+# 📝 Todo Manager - MERN Stack

 A full-stack **Task Management (Todo)** web application built with the **MERN stack**.
 This project enables users to register, log in, and manage tasks efficiently using a sleek, responsive UI and a secure backend.
 Features include authentication, drag-and-drop reordering, filtering, and persistent storage with MongoDB Atlas.